esx-framework/esx-documentation/docs/tutorials/tutorials-esx/npwd.md

 If you are using esx-legacy 1.9.2, all you need is to download npwd and esx will automatically detect that you have it on the server.

+Make sure you are not using [esx-npwd](https://github.com/project-error/npwd).
+If you use it, please remove it.
+Thanks.

 All you have to do is to set useResourceIntegration to true in the config.

 ```json